DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 It is very important to use simple quotes above, not double quotes, so that the shell does not expand these variables.
 This also ensures relative paths are created, rather than absolute ones specific to a given file system.
 Before rerunning this command, delete any existing ``.db`` files, as otherwise new entries will be made.

-Some ISIS data directories have a script named ``makedb`` that has the precise invocation of this program for that directory.
-Those can serve as other examples.
+Save this command to a shell script in the current directory named ``makedb``, so that it keeps a record of how the index ws produced.
+See also the ``makedb`` script for other datasets, for comparison.

 ## CK kernels